marymafa/marymafa.github.io/_posts/2018-01-10-no-repeats-please.md

 ### My approach:

-This challenge is really changing like i went through  permutation and how it works.
-I created a function title permAlone and inside it a have a variable aunique that is zero(the starting point) and another variable that will store stirng elements.
-On My for loop i said each element through the and then after push element to the variabled called new arrray.
+This challenge is really changing like i went through  permutation and see how it works.
+I created a function title permAlone and inside it a have a variable called unique that is zero(the starting point) and another variable that will store elements in a string.
+On My for loop i said each element should be iterated in a for loop and then after push element to the variabled called new array, then it returned['aab','aab','aab'].
+After i have seen i get  wrong results, I changed my code i created two for loop because i'm comparing many elements.
+On my test statement i said if string element index is less than the length then add then that element because it might happen that can change their position.